hamidb80/hypothesis-of-understanding/readme.md

 a solution to a problem is hard i.e. it is hard to relate nodes of its GoT

+## opinion on people's behaviour on social media
+most people in social media want quick and easy conclusions, i.e. shallow and straight-forward directions. which most of the times appears to be incorrect and destructive. this behaviour is exactly opposite of what Quran want from us: `افلا تعقلون` i.e. `why don't you think [more]?`

 ## Bluri's idea about creativity
 > here what I mean by the word "create" is that makeing/producing something that the creator/author has not seen like it before.